ClimateCompatibleGrowth/Geo-X/README.md

 # Preparing input data

 Next, you'll need to prepare input data.
-Geo-X has two types of input data: (1) spatial input data as a hexagon shapefile, and (2) techno-economic parameters in spreadsheets.
-If Hydro is to be used as a generator, you must include hydro-specific files in a `hydro` folder within the `data` folder.
+Geo-X has two types of input data: (1) spatial input data, and (2) techno-economic and plant parameters.
+If hydropower is to be used as a generator, you must include hydro-specific files; this is discussed in the next section.

 ## 1) Prepare input hexagons
 First, prepare spatial input data as a set of hexagons using the [H3 standard](https://h3geo.org/).
-These hexagons are provided in the repository for the illustrative case study of Namibia.
 To analyse a different area of interest, the hexagon file needs to be changed, but needs to follow the logic of the one provided.

 A full walkthrough on making these hexagons, including tools to create them, are available in the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository.